Tbos92/personalwebsite/README.md

 <h1>Features</h1>

-**Home Page**: A welcoming introduction with featured projects and blog posts.
+**Home Page** – A welcoming introduction with featured projects and blog posts.

-**About Me**: Details about my background, skills, and experience.
+**About Me** – Details about my background, skills, and experience.

-**Portfolio**: A showcase of projects with descriptions and links to GitHub repositories and live demos.
+**Portfolio** – A showcase of projects with descriptions and links to GitHub repositories and live demos.

-**Blog**: A space for sharing technical insights, tutorials, and personal reflections.
+**Blog** – A space for sharing technical insights, tutorials, and personal reflections.

-**Contact Form**: A simple form to allow visitors to reach out to me.
+**Contact Form** – A simple form to allow visitors to reach out to me.

 <h1>Tech Stack</h1>